BrighterCommand/Brighter/samples/WebAPI_Dapper/README.md

 Use the build.sh file to:

-- Build both GreetingsAdapters and SalutationAnalytics and publish it to the /out directory.
+- Build both GreetingsAdapters and GreetingsWatcher and publish it to the /out directory.
 The Dockerfile assumes the app will be published here.
 - Build the Docker image from the Dockerfile for each.

 (Why not use a multi-stage Docker build?
 We can't do this as the projects here reference projects not NuGet packages for Brighter libraries and there are not in the Docker build context.)